OpeNux-Linux/openux-gckit/README.md

-# openux-gckit
-GCKit - Global Compiler Kit
+# GCKit - Global Compiler Kit
+>Lazy is the engine of progress.<
+Just does what told